Air Fryer Sausage Meatballs

 These aren’t just great for an appetizer, they are fantastic for a breakfast side item or just as a pop in your mouth snack.

-Serve with breakfast, next to scrambled eggs, pancakes, waffles or french toast.
+• Serve with breakfast, next to scrambled eggs, pancakes, waffles or french toast.
+Also easy for a brunch.

-How many sausage balls does this recipe make?
+How many sausage meatballs does this recipe make?

 A lot.
 It’s honestly going to depend on how big or how small you make the sausage balls.